John Smillie, Executive Director

 Scott Skokos, Regional Organizer

 Scott worked as an organizer and lobbyist for Dakota Resource Council from 2010-2014.
 Scott’s areas of focus at DRC were Oil and Gas and Clean Energy.
 He holds a Bachelor’s degree from Michigan State University in Social Relations and Policy and holds a Master’s Degree from University of Denver Sturm College of Law in Natural Resources Law and Policy.
 Scott handles WORC’s oil and gas campaign.

 Dan joined the WORC staff in June 2014 as an intern.
-His responsibilities included working on a report on coal mine reclamation in the West but evolved over the following seasons.
-He is currently filling Margie’s shoes during her term at the Montana Legislature.
+His responsibilities included working on Undermined Promise II but evolved over subsequent seasons.
 He is a graduate of Washington University in St. Louis, Missouri.

 Eileen Hanchett, Comptroller